top of page

 Summary:

 Myles Garrett, the first overall pick from Texas A&M University in 2017, has quickly established himself as one of the most dominant and feared defensive ends in the NFL.
 His exceptional athleticism, strength, and pass-rush abilities have made him a game-changing force for the Cleveland Browns since his debut.
+Garrett's remarkable talent and consistent performance have set a high standard for defensive ends in the league.

-Best Defensive Ends in NFL History, National Football League Defensive End Nick Bosa of the San Francisco 49ers
+Best Defensive Ends NFL History, National Football League Defensive End Nick Bosa of the San Francisco 49ers

-Defensive End Nick Bosa of the San Francisco 49ers | Photo by Darren Yamashita
+Defensive End Nick Bosa of the San Francisco 49ers | Photo by Cooper Neill

 17. Nick Bosa